 Double-sided solar panels that follow the sun prove most cost effective

-Wednesday, 3 June 2020 () Solar power systems with double-sided (bifacial) solar panels -- which collect sunlight from two sides instead of one -- and single-axis tracking technology that tilts the panels so they can follow the sun are the most cost effective to date, researchers report.
-They determined that this combination of technologies produces almost 35% more energy, on average, than immobile single-panel photovoltaic systems, while reducing the cost of electricity by an average of 16%.
+Solar power systems with double-sided (bifacial) solar panels - which collect sunlight from two sides instead of one - and single-axis tracking technology that tilts the panels so they can follow the sun are the most cost effective to date, researchers report June 3rd in the journal Joule.
+They determined that this combination of technologies produces almost 35% more energy, on average, than imm